Stuycs-K/project03-final-09-chaoj-chent-ngt/DEVLOG.md

 ### 2024-01-11 Rewrote socket code and get server to know when client finishes
 Spent 90 minutes.
 Rewrote socket code because it used something else other than Mr. K notes.
 Wrote a function to find length of string and wrote some code to communicate between client and server so that subserver knows when that client finishes their string.

+### 2024-01-13 Create piping between processes
+Spent 50 minutes.
+Created pipes between processes/subprocesses.
+Using these pipes to signal and block to subprocesses when to do certain things (when string is sent and when final results are sent).

 ## Jason Chao